WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_modellers.md

 Based on a set of Opportunities supported, the [Data Request Software](https://github.com/CMIP-Data-Request/CMIP7_DReq_software) produces lists of requested variables for each experiment (see [Tools](#tools-to-access-and-use-the-data-request), below).
 Modellers preferring not to customize their data production via Opportunity selection can simply choose to support *all* Opportunities.

-In the Data Request database, the Baseline Climate Variables are included as an Opportunity that requests output from *all* experiments, with its Variable Groups having a priority level of **Core** (higher than other priority levels).
+In the Data Request database, the ESM-BCVs are included as an Opportunity that requests output from *all* experiments, with its Variable Groups having a priority level of **Core** (interpreted as higher than other three priority levels).

 <!-- The Harmonised component has been developed to meet AR7 deadlines and is targeted primarily at the AFT experiments, but also includes experiments outside the AFT. -->